M-Hassan-Raza/PasswordGenerator/README.md

 # PasswordGenerator
 A modern looking password generator

-## A basic calculator is able to add, subtract, multiply or divide two numbers.
-Elegent use of Keyframes, Linear Gradients, and Animation to produce a beautiful background aesthetic.
+## A modern looking, strong password generator that offer multiple parameters to users in order to generate a strong password to help them keep their accounts safe.

 <img src = "/images/Screenshot.png">